Ria424/developers-animatesdk-docs/Document_object/Document74.md

 #### Parameters

-**objectToFill** A string that specifies the location of the fill object.
+**objectToFill** `string?"selection"`; A string that specifies the location of the fill object.
 The following values are valid:

 - "toolbar" returns the fill object of the Tools panel and Property inspector.